patefacio/ebisu_pod/README.md

   for network communication.

-- *Programatic Control*: Because the meta-language is implemented with a library programatic creation of models from structured data sets is simplified.
+- *Programatic Control*: Because the meta-language is implemented with a library programatic creation of large-scale models from structured data sets is simplified.

+- *Model Interogation*: Since the model is stored in Dart and accessible via dart, you can easily query/iterate on types, generate diagrams, etc.

 ## Types